Central idempotents in group-graded rings

 Load-bearing premise

-Either that the grading group G is abelian or that the G-grading satisfies the one-sided non-annihilation condition on its nonzero homogeneous elements.
+When G is non-abelian the grading must satisfy the one-sided non-annihilation condition on nonzero homogeneous elements.

 What would settle it

-An explicit construction of a non-abelian group G together with a G-graded ring that fails the non-annihilation condition yet contains a nonzero central idempotent whose support is infinite.
+Exhibit a torsion-free abelian group G, a G-graded ring R, and a nonzero central idempotent whose support is infinite.

 read the original abstract

 Let $G$ be a group and let $R$ be a $G$-graded ring.
-We show that a nonzero central idempotent in $R$ has finite support group in two broad settings: when $G$ is abelian, and when $G$ is arbitrary but the grading satisfies a certain one-sided non-annihilation condition on nonzero homogeneous elements.
+We show that every nonzero central idempotent in $R$ has finite support group in two broad settings: when $G$ is abelian, and when $G$ is arbitrary but the grading satisfies a certain one-sided non-annihilation condition on nonzero homogeneous elements.
 In particular, under the respective hypotheses, if $G$ is torsion-free, then every central idempotent lies in the principal component of the grading.
-Our results generalize those of H. Bass and R. G. Burns from group rings to non-commutative, possibly non-unital, group-graded rings.
+Our results generalize earlier results by H. Bass, R. G. Burns, and A. A. Bovdi--S. V. Mihovski, from group rings and crossed products, to non-commutative, possibly non-unital, group-graded rings.
 We demonstrate the utility of our results by applying them to semigroup-graded rings, Leavitt path rings, fractional skew monoid rings, partial skew group rings, and algebraic Cuntz-Pimsner rings.

 Editorial analysis